neuroinformatics-unit/gsoc/GSoC-2025/brainglobe: Update atlas packaging scripts to atlas API v2 (Swapnaneel Patra).md

 - **Motivation: why this project?**:
     - I am very intrigued by neuroscience and see this project as a perfect opportunity to combine my interest in the field with open-source development.
     - I am motivated by the chance to improve the BrainGlobe Atlas API, a critical tool for standardizing neuroanatomical data, by integrating the OpenMINDS SANDS standard.
-    - Working on this project will help me develop my skills in Python, data standards, and collaborative coding, which are essential for both my professional growth and future academic pursuits.
+    - Working on this project will help me develop my skills in Python, data standards, and collaborative coding, which are essential for my professional growth and will establish a foundation for future academic pursuits in neuroscience.
     - I envision this project benefiting the open-source community by making neuroanatomical data more consistent and usable, encouraging greater collaboration and innovation in neuroscience research.

 - **Availability**: I am fully available for the complete duration of GSoC in its entirety, with no major conflicting commitments.